tonghuikang/poe-protocol/fastapi_poe/README.md

 - `pre-commit run --all-files`
 - `pyright`

+What to take note when deploying to Ubuntu
+- `sudo apt install libpython3.9-dev` for `pdftotext`

 ## Write your own bot

 This package can also be used as a base to write your own bot.
 You can inherit from